Alexandra Feodorovna (Alix of Hesse): Early life

-Alexandra was born on 6 June 1872 at the New Palace in Darmstadt as Princess Alix Viktoria Helene Luise Beatrix of Hesse and by Rhine, a grand duchy then part of the German Empire.
+Alexandra was born on 6 June 1872 at the New Palace, Darmstadt as Princess Alix Viktoria Helene Luise Beatrix of Hesse and by Rhine, a grand duchy then part of the German Empire.
 She was the sixth child and fourth daughter among the seven children of Louis IV, Grand Duke of Hesse, and his first wife, Princess Alice of the United Kingdom, the second daughter of Queen Victoria.

 Alix was baptised on 1 July 1872 (her parents' tenth wedding anniversary) in the Protestant Lutheran Church and given the names of her mother and each of her mother's four sisters, some of which were transliterated into German.
 Her mother wrote to Queen Victoria, "'Alix' we gave for 'Alice' as they murder my name here: 'Ali-ice' they pronounce it, so we thought 'Alix' could not so easily be spoilt."
 Her mother gave her the nickname of "Sunny", due to her cheerful disposition, a name adopted later by her husband.
 Her British relatives nicknamed her as "Alicky", to distinguish her from her aunt-by-marriage, Alexandra, Princess of Wales, who was known within the family as Alix.

 Alix's godparents were the Prince and Princess of Wales (her maternal uncle and aunt), Princess Beatrice of the United Kingdom (her maternal aunt), the Duchess of Cambridge (her great-great-aunt), the Tsesarevich and Tsesarevna of Russia (her future parents-in-law), and Princess Anna of Prussia.

 Alix's older brother Prince Friedrich of Hesse and by Rhine ("Frittie") suffered from hemophilia and died in May 1873 after a fall, when Alix was about one year old.
 Of her siblings, Alix was closest to Princess Marie ("May"), who was two years younger; they were noted as "inseparable".

 In November 1878, diphtheria swept through the House of Hesse; Alix, her three sisters, her brother Ernst ("Ernie"), and their father fell ill.
 Elisabeth ("Ella"), Alix's older sister, was visiting their paternal grandmother, and escaped the outbreak.
 Alix's mother Alice tended to the children herself, rather than abandon them to nurses and doctors.
 Alice fell ill and died on 14 December 1878, when Alix was six years old.
 This was the 17th anniversary of Alice's own father's death.
 Marie also died, but the rest of the siblings survived.
 She described her childhood before the deaths of her mother and sister as "unclouded, happy babyhood, of perpetual sunshine, then of a great cloud".